Svenska – English

 Såsom iag fast ogiärna måste beswära dhen Lofl.
 TingsRätten med min inlaga, emot min för detta handskrifware Lars Påhlsson, som iag har låtit lära läsa och skrifwa och födt upp, och tänkt intet annat än det skulle blifwit folk af honom, men så har han all sådan min godheet satt af sijdo och giordt sig till een skiählm och tiuf, uthi mångfaldige stycken som iag aldrig kan proclamera och beskrifwa

-As I have reluctantly had to trouble the legal district court with my pleading against my former secretary Lars Påhlsson, whom I had sent to learn to read and write and had reared, and thought nothing but a man would be made of him, but thus he has ignored all my goodness and made himself a rogue and a thief, in numerous cases which I can never proclaim and describe
+As I have reluctantly had to trouble the legal district court with my accusation against my former secretary Lars Påhlsson, whom I had sent to learn to read and write and had reared, and thought nothing but a man would be made of him, but thus he has ignored all my goodness and made himself a rogue and a thief, in numerous cases which I can never proclaim and describe

 As Gabriel probably could not read and write himself, it was extremely important for him to be able to trust his secretary.
 In court, he enumerated the many cases of theft and embezzlement, and the lies told to him by his trusted secretary to account for the missing money and documents, betraying great bitterness.
 Several of his possessions had also been stolen from his home while he was ill and bedridden, among them a couple of his best pistols and a belt of elk hide adorned with a silver buckle.
 The swindler hade finally made off with a huge sum of money and boarded a ship for Stralsund, where he had joined the army, only to be rediscovered later and brought to court in Sweden.